bauripalash/fossurl/README.md

 * **⚠ Warning :**
 Please Don't Use FossUrl to shorten any sensitive Information , important files or any other sensitive things which can create privacy issues for an individual or a company or an organisation.

+**Keep in mind that your shortened links will be valid for only 30 days, due to [Jsconnect.com limitations](https://jsonconnect.com/)**.

 * **Sponsor :**
 [![BrowserStack](./static/browserstack.svg)](https://browserstack.com)